biohzrdmx/wp-recaptcha/README.md

 ## Installation

-Clone/download the repo and install the plugin by unziping the contents of the zip into the `wp-content/plugins` folder of your WP installation and activate it through the WordPress admin dashboard.
+Clone/download the repo and install the plugin by unziping the contents of the zip into the `wp-content/plugins` folder of your WP installation, rename the resulting folder to `wp-recaptcha` and activate it through the WordPress admin dashboard.

 Once installed you will see a 'reCAPTCHA' entry on the left-side menu, click it and you will see the options page.
 There you will require to set the `site` and `secret` keys.